-Additive Manufacturing (AM) is a process of directly building 3D parts and components based on a digital model by successively adding material.
-AM is a rapidly developing industrial sector and, potentially, a disruptive technology.
-This is because, in principle, it is material and energy effective and sustainable compared to subtractive technologies.
-However, the commercial exploitation of 3D AM processes is currently limited due to the in-process and in-service performance of the available materials' sets.
-Within this call topic, proposals should focus on the development of materials and related processes for use in AM, leading to required performance, reliability and economics of manufactured components.
+Additive Manufacturing (AM) comprises of disruptive processes to directly build 3D parts and components based on a digital model by successively adding material.
+AM is a rapidly developing industrial field because of its material efficiency and almost limitless design freedom.
+However, the commercial exploitation of 3D AM processes is currently restricted due to the limited availability of feedstock, the lack of standards and in-process quality certification.
+Within this call topic, proposals should focus on the development of materials and related processes for use in AM, leading to the required performance, reliability and economics of manufactured components.